-The Marinas and Recreational Boating Workgroup provides an informative forum for agencies (state, federal, and local), marinas, and other organizations to address nonpoint source (NPS) pollution related to marinas and recreational boating statewide.
-This workgroup was established by the Interagency Coordinating Committee (IACC) for the state's NPS Program, and is coordinated by the California Coastal Commission and the State Water Resources Control Board.
-This workgroup has been meeting at least twice annually since 2003.
+The Marinas Interagency Coordinating Committee (MIACC) provides an informative forum for government agencies (state, federal, and local) and stakeholder groups (including marina, harbor, and port operators; boating services businesses; and other boating-related organizations) to share information about nonpoint source (NPS) pollution related to marinas and recreational boating statewide.
+This Committee is part of the state's NPS Program and is coordinated by staff from the California Coastal Commission and the State Water Resources Control Board.
+The MIACC has been meeting once or twice annually since 2003.

 Goals